 The take-home assignment has become more popular and important than ever in the Product Manager interview process.
 At Product Gym, we receive numerous questions from our members about case studies.
 Most of them are confused about the vague nature of case study prompts or lack of details about what is expected from the candidate.

-If you do not have the support we offer, you just might be spending all your time working on these time-consuming take-home assignments.
-Since job hunting is a numbers game, you do not want to spend more time on one project than you need to!
+If you do not have support, you just might be spending all your time working on these time-consuming take-home assignments.
+Since job hunting is a numbers game, you do not want to spend more time on one case study project than you need to!

 Dear Product Gym,